Welcome to the Morse

 Parking is available directly behind the Museum and is accessible from Cole and Canton Avenues.
 Additional free parking is available on the first, fourth, and fifth floors of the Park Place garage on Canton Avenue, across from the Museum.

 The Museum is a five-minute walk from the SunRail station.
 Trains run weekdays and a schedule is available on the SunRail website.

 To view Morse programs and events by month, click here for the Museum’s online calendar.

 The Morse provides complimentary audio tours of our collection that are accessible via cellphone.
 Please bring headphones or earbuds for your cellphone.
 Click here for a selection of audio tour items.

 Stops are designated by three-digit numbers and cellphone icons near objects and panels.
 Audio stops in the Lobby through Gallery XIV give additional information about individual objects on view.

 For the exhibition Louis Comfort Tiffany’s Laurelton Hall, the tour of 27 stops provides a sequential narrative.
 The tour begins in the Laurelton Hall introductory gallery with stop 100 and concludes in the Tiffany Chapel.

-Museum members receive free admission, a shop discount, guest passes, invitations to lectures, events, and receptions and frequent news about the collection and exhibitions.
+Museum members receive free admission, a shop discount, guest passes, frequent news, and more about the collection and exhibitions.
 For more information, click here.

 A PDF copy of the Visitor’s Guide to the Morse Museum is available online.
 Please click here to download.